graphql-perl/GraphQL-Plugin-Convert-DBIC/README.md

       article(id: [Int!]!): [Blog]
     }

+Note that while the queries take a list, the return order is undefined.
+This also applies to the mutations.
+If this matters, request the primary key fields and use those to sort.

 ## Generated Input Types

 Different input types are needed for each of CRUD (Create, Read, Update,